lcjefferson/lydzzmultitenant/backend/README.md

 - `GET /analytics/conversations` - Conversation stats (protected)
 - `GET /analytics/leads` - Lead stats (protected)

+### Analytics Logic & Permissions

+The analytics endpoints (`/analytics/dashboard`, etc.) apply automatic filtering based on user roles:

+- **Admin / Manager**: View data for the entire organization.
+- **Consultant / User**: View data ONLY for:
+  - Conversations assigned to them (`assignedToId`).
+  - Leads assigned to them (`lead.assignedToId`).

+This ensures consultants only see their own performance metrics and workload.

 ## 🔌 WebSocket Events

 Connect to `ws://localhost:3001` for real-time updates.